TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 50/Jeremiah 50.23.md

 ---

-How is the hammer of the whole earth cut asunder and broken! how is Babylon become a desolation among the nations!
+How is the hammer of the whole earth cut apart and broken! how is Babylon become a desolation among the nations!